Kyle715-hk/Budget-Tracker/README.md

 Run the app:
 textstreamlit run app.py

-Open the local URL (e.g., http://localhost:8501) in your browser.
 Use the sidebar menu to add transactions, generate reports, etc.
 Live Demo: Budget Tracker Streamlit App (deployed for easy access).